LibreCAD/docs/guides/blocks.rst

    - Blocks inserted from the **Library Browser**:

       #.
 Each block can be placed at a different location, rotation angle and/or scale.
       #.
 Blocks inserted multiple times will create a new instance of the block in the **Block List** each time it is inserted.
-The blocks will numbered sequentially (*BlockName1*, *BlockName2*, ...)
+After the initial insertion, the blocks will numbered sequentially (*BlockName*, *BlockName-0*, *BlockName-1*, ...)
 The inserted blocks will be independent of each other.

 .. _ugBlocksList: